 - Melissa Appleyard, Ph.D., Professor, Associate Dean of Graduate Programs, Ames Professor Management of Innovation and Technology

 Dr. Appleyard's research focuses on how knowledge creation and diffusion catalyze economic growth and business longevity in technology-intensive industries.
 Over the past decade, she has concentrated on the global semiconductor industry's ability to achieve perpetual innovation in design, process integration, and manufacturing.
 She also has examined open innovation business models in the open-source software sector, as well as the payoffs to interdisciplinary R&D. Professor Appleyard's work has been published in leading academic journals such as California Management Review, Industrial Relations, the Journal of Product Innovation Management, Managerial and Decision Economics, and the Strategic Management Journal.
-She also has worked with leading companies on business cases for MBA and executive courses.

 - Talya Bauer, Ph.D., Professor, Gerry & Marilyn Cameron Professor of Management